REZ iShares Residential and Multisector Real Estate ETF

 Growth & Forward Outlook

-Projected 12-month EPS growth of -19.8% is a meaningful caution flag — declining earnings expectations add pressure to the valuation case and limit the margin of safety.
-Turning to growth and analyst expectations, TTM revenue growth of 10.48% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 13.00%, where target prices point to mid-range appreciation potential from current levels.
+Projected 12-month EPS growth of 59.5% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
+Turning to growth and analyst expectations, TTM revenue growth of 15.48% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 7.76%, where street expectations indicate a low-ceiling return setup in the near term.
 The distinction matters: revenue growth tells you what the businesses are doing, price targets tell you what analysts think the market will pay for it.
 Ultimately, the alignment between revenue momentum and analyst targets will depend on execution quality and the broader rate and sentiment environment.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion